postgres/postgres/documentation/docs/setup.md

 ## WAL encryption configuration (tech preview)

-After you [enabled `pg_tde`](#enable-extension) and started the Percona Server for PostgreSQL, a principal key and a keyring for WAL encryption are created.
+After you [enabled `pg_tde`](#enable-extension) and started the Percona Server for PostgreSQL, a principal key and internal keys for WAL encryption are created.
+They are stored in the data directory so that after WAL encryption is enabled, any process that requires access to WAL (a recovery or a checkpointer) can use them for decryption.

 Now you need to instruct `pg_tde ` to encrypt WAL files by configuring WAL encryption.
 Here's how to do it:

-1. Enable WAL level encryption using the `ALTER SYSTEM SET` command.
+### Enable WAL level encryption

+1. Use the `ALTER SYSTEM SET` command.
 You need the privileges of the superuser to run this command:

     ```sql
     ALTER SYSTEM set pg_tde.wal_encrypt = on;